inthreedee/photoprism-transfer-album/README.md

-# Google Photos album to Photoprism Album
+# Google Photos album to PhotoPrism Album
 *A script to import albums from a Google Photos Takeout*

-Photoprism does not yet support transferring albums from Google Photos.
-Once a library has been fully transferred, this script will scrape the necessary data from a Google Takeout of an album and use it to generate a new Photoprism album without duplicating any files.
+PhotoPrism does not yet support transferring albums from Google Photos.
+Once a library has been fully transferred, this script will scrape the necessary data from a Google Takeout of an album and use it to generate a new PhotoPrism album without duplicating any files.

 Note: You must import and fully index the photos in your Google Photos takeout before